grafana/k6-learn/Modules/Getting started with k6 OSS.md

 }
 ```

-We'll learn more ways to verify the results of our tests later, but for now, let's go ahead and run our first test!
+You'll learn more ways to verify the results of your tests later, but for now, go ahead and run your first test!

 ## Hello World: running your k6 script